 Aug 16, 2013 – EBL has opening for a postdoctoral research associate and a graduate student on P cycling in watershed.
 Please contact Dr. Jaisi for this position.

 Aug 15, 2013.
 Hui Li joined the lab as a graduate student.
 Welcome, Hui!

-July 25, 2013.
-Dr. Jaisi is awarded with a research grant from USDA.
+Jul 25, 2013.
+Dr. Jaisi is awarded a research grant from USDA.
 This research will investigate P cycling and release from a watershed.

 May 31, 2013.
 EBL lab bade Dr. Xiaona Li a warm farewell for her move to a new career at Montclair University, NJ.
 You will be missed, but all the best, Xiaona.